johnnolan/blog/_posts/2017-03-05-jekyll-amp-setup.markdown

 ```

 The only changes on here are the addition of the amp-analytics and
-amp-serviceworker tags.
+amp-install-serviceworker tags.
 I will explain these below.

 So now if we run the build command again we should have a new amp compatible
 site in our /amp sub folder.